jkantihub/docker-chrome/README.md

 # Clone the repository to your local machine
 git clone https://github.com/jkantihub/docker-chrome

-# Build the container using following command
+# Build the container using following command in docker-chrome folder
-cd docker-chrome
 docker build --no-cache -t=docker-chrome .

 #To run the browser , DISPLAY should have "xhost +"